top of page

 We all know what it's like to hear a song that speaks your heart out — to press replay because someone, somewhere, put into words exactly what you were feeling.
 But listening to a song you wrote is something else entirely.
 It's the closest thing to hearing your own heart played back to you.
 AI unlocked an experience I never could have imagined: sitting there, listening to my music, singing my words, feeling something I didn't even know was possible.
 That alone was worth every awkward first draft.

 You don't need permission.
 You don't need credentials.
-You just need a sentence that won't leave you alone, or a question you can't stop asking, or a feeling you want to hear back in your own voice.
+You just need a sentence that won't leave you alone, a question you can't stop asking, or a feeling you want to hear back in your own voice.

 So here's my real ask: don't just read this and think that's cool.
 Open Suno.
 Open ChatGPT.